Common signs & signals that a student may be in distress

 - Change in style of interacting ( e.g. becoming withdrawn or much more outgoing, angry outbursts, tearfulness);

-- Increase in level of anxiety, stress; and/or
+- Increase in the level of anxiety, stress; and/or

 - Unusual or exaggerated emotional responses.

-- Direct statement of threat of harm to self or other; and/or
+- Direct statement of the threat of harm to self or other; and/or

-- Self- injurious behaviors ( e.b. visible cuts, scars, bruises)
+- Self-injurious behaviours ( e.b. visible cuts, scars, bruises)

-- Other people – students, staff, faculty expressing concern for the student;
+- Other people – students, staff, and faculty express concern for the student;

-- Direct statements by the student indicating a problem in personal life;
+- Direct statements by the student indicating a problem in their personal life;

 - Loss- through death, relationship break-up, illness; and/or